sicoyle/sicoyle.github.io/README.md

 Here is a [link](https://github.com/sicoyle/txstcs) to my repository dedicated to school projects.

-Here is a [link](https://github.com/sicoyle/Research) to my repository for my research.
+Here is a [link](https://github.com/sicoyle/Research) to my research.

 Works well with [this collaborator](http://www.cassiecoyle.me).